thradams/cake/manual.md

   }
 ```

-Repeat is equivalent of for(;;)
+Repeat is the same of `for(;;)`.
+In cake's source for instance I have 5 ocorrences of `for(;;)`.

 ### Extension #pragma expand

-pragma expand tells the back end to not hide macro expansions.
+pragma expand tells the C back-end to not hide macro expansions.
+This is necessary when
+the compiler makes changes inside the macro code.

 Sample:

 ```c